birbmaaan/appcues_demo_app/README.md

 Node.js is a big beautiful thing, and if you're interested, check out [their about page](https://nodejs.org/en/about/).
 For the purposes of this project, we're mainly interested in [npm](https://en.wikipedia.org/wiki/Npm_(software)), which is a package manager that generally comes bundled with Node.js.

-Install Node.js with the command `brew install node`.
+Install Node.js with the command `brew install node` or `brew install node@version_number` (recommended).
 This will also install npm.
-If you follow this method, I recommend installing the most up-to-date stable version of Node by typing `brew install node@version_number`.
-[Node's website](https://nodejs.org/en/) will tell you which version is the latest stable version.
+The first will install the latest released version of node, while the second will allow you to install whichever version you'd like.
+I recommend installing the most up-to-date stable version of Node, which you can find on [Node's website](https://nodejs.org/en/).

 ### 4. VSCode

-[Virtual Studio Code](https://code.visualstudio.com/) is a powerful code editor with a ton of functionality.
+[Visual Studio Code](https://code.visualstudio.com/) is a powerful code editor with a ton of functionality.
 This allows you to open up all your code files and make edits as you please.
 There are a lot of other great code editors like [Atom](https://atom.io/) or [Sublime Text](http://www.sublimetext.com/), so feel free to use whatever suits your fancy.

 ## App set up

 Now that you've installed the above, it's time to get your demo app up and running!

+### 0. Learn how to navigate around the terminal

+For making any

+To go up a level: `cd ..`

+To go down a level: `cd <folder-name>`

+To go down several levels: `cd folder1/sub-folder/sub-sub-folder`

+To see your current locatioon: `pwd`

+To see the contents of your current location: `ls`

 ### 1. Clone this repo

 In the terminal, navigate to the folder where you'd like to save your project and then clone this project repository to your computer using the `git clone` command.
 For directions on how to use this command, check out [this article](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ### 2. Install dependencies

+# open in the right place, how to open in vs code, open in

 Run `npm install` to install other project dependencies.